ntopia/os-project/README.md

 #### Implementing system calls
-In setweight, first check whether input is correct, and if user is root or owner of that task. root can set weight to any valid value, owner can only decrease weight of task.
+In setweight, first check whether input is correct, and if user is root or owner of that task.
+Root can set weight to any valid value, owner can only decrease weight of task.
 Getweight first check if input pid exists and that task's policy is wrr. if it is, return weight of that task.

 #### Changes in existing classes